Polymok/TE_PID/README.md

 2, 3, 1, 0.0612781, 0.0487949, -2.77556e-17, 0.155639
 ```

 In all three test variables, the first column contains the target time-series of interest.
-Therefore, we check the first row of the output matrix where *target_index = 1* to verify that our code runs as expected.
+Therefore, we check the first row of the output matrix where *target_index = 1* to verify that our code returns values as expected.
 Note that since transfer entropy splits the target time-series into a future time-series and a past time-series, test cases have their first column shifted by one.

 As expected, all transfer entropy information is found in *unique1* for the `identity` test case, *synergy* for the `xor` relation.